qiaopTDUN/SR-SRGAN/README.md

 Adam, SGD, RMSProp.

 # Train
-set 'is_train' to True set batch_size to fit your GPU memory, larger is better.
+set 'is_train' to True.

+set 'batch_size' to fit your GPU memory, larger is better.

 set 'image_size' to fit your GPU memory, larger is better, but harder to train.